-Looking for a karate coach or karate lessons in Bankside ?
+Looking for a karate teacher or karate lessons in Bankside ?

-Physical fitness, self-control, growth and development of good character are just some of the key benefits of practising Karate, you gain fitness through explosive activity and aerobic and anaerobic exercise, control via drills and repeating movement, and establish good character by way of following directions and practising with humbleness.
+Health and fitness, self-control, development of excellent character are some of the many benefits of training Karate, you gain physical fitness through explosive activity and aerobic exercise and anaerobic exercise, self-control through drills and repeating movement, and develop excellent character by way of following instructions and training with humbleness.

 Karate practice (Bankside ) – Our Karate Classes in Bankside

 Karate practice is usually divided into 3 main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring you a complete Karate tuition experience in Bankside .